AybarsAcar/AybarsAcar/README.md

 * I currently work at UGL Limited as a Data Engineer and Analyst on Microsoft Azure and SAP Platforms.
 * And pursuing my Masters in Computer Science, Software Engineering at Monash Univeristy with a current GPA of 4.0
+	* Recipient of an award by Monash University for academic success for achieving the highest GPA in my cohort
 * Enjoy working with distributed systems with Kubernetes and also love to work on native mobile clients

 * GitLab: https://git.infotech.monash.edu/oaca0001